 Sadly though, in the make money online world for instance, this concept is ridiculously exploited and multiplied in terms of price.
 And I want to use that topic to illustrate the illegitimacy…

 For example, there’s tons of high ticket items and typically MLM programs which sell these types of high ticket items that try to funnel people in for low prices and then hit them with exponentially more expensive upsells.
-Want an example?
+Here’s a perfect example: Digital Altitude.

 3) There’s a hyped promise and misleading information being given out.

 I suppose this point ties into points 1 and 2, but say a program promises you that you can make six figures your first 30 days (this is a common pitch you see these days) and it’s free or you can join for a low price to find out how.

 Then when you join, you discover there’s an up-sell (point 2), a BIG one and by buying it, ONLY then can you possibly make those big sales to lead to six figures.

 Note: I did say one legitimate aspect of this business was buying a product, but sometimes, this can be in the grey area.
 For example, you purchased a gigantic high ticket up-sell, but didn’t tell your visitors about it.
 That’s lack of transparency and probably wrong.

 Point 4 above talked about solving problems for people.
 Well when you do this the opposite way, unethically that is, you usually give people the illusion of solutions.